What is The HOPE Virtual School

 Why we need a virtual school

 Many children and young people in care do well at school.
-However, as a group, children in care often don't do as well in their education as other children.
+However, as a group, children in care don't do as well in their education as other children.

 Every local authority in England has a statutory duty to promote the educational achievement of these children.
 We do this through our virtual school.